Anna Heringer

 “Heating with concrete, cooling with clay” (l-r): moderator Andreas Ruby with speakers Martin Rauch, Anna Heringer, Mike Schlaich and Frank Barkow.

-Anna Heringer is Honorary Professor of the UNESCO Chair in Earthen Architecture, Construction Cultures, and Sustainable Development; and is also an architect and Visiting Professor at the Technical University Vienna, Austria.
+Anna Heringer is Honorary Professor of the UNESCO Chair in Earthen Architecture, Construction Cultures & Sustainable Development; and is also an architect and Visiting Professor at the Technical University Vienna, Austria.

 Anna Heringer is also an architect and Visiting Professor at the Technical University Vienna, Austria (2016-) with research focus on architecture in its socio-cultural context.